-When couples start thinking about ways to personalize their wedding, a signature drink is often at the top of the list.
+When couples start thinking about ways to personalize their wedding, a signature drink with a cute name is often at the top of the list.
 It might be a specialty concoction created just for the occasion, or it could be each of your favorite bar orders, giving guests a peek into your personalities.
 Signature drinks are fun, and guests usually love them, but they’re definitely not required.
 If you’re not cocktail people, you could each pick your favorite wine or beer to serve as your beverage of choice.
 Not interested in procuring separate mixers or signage?
 Skip it – your guests won’t even notice.

 There’s nothing worse than having to wait in line at the bar, especially at a wedding.
-To avoid making your guests stand around – and thereby keeping them off the dance floor – make sure you’ve got one bar and two bartenders for every 100 guests.
+To avoid making your guests stand around – and keeping them off the dance floor – make sure you’ve got one bar and two bartenders for every 100 guests.
 If you’ll need more than one bar, try to put them on opposite sides of the room to avoid congestion.
 And if you’re worried that there will be a line, it’s best to err on the side of caution and hire an extra bartender.
 Super-speedy service is always appreciated!

 We Don’t Drink.
 Do We Have to Serve Alcohol at All?

 If you and your partner don’t drink but your friends and family do (and you’re not opposed to alcohol), it’s nice to have a little bit of booze available, even if it’s just beer and wine.